piatt/fay-android/README.md

 * I added code comments to explain important methods and properties as necessary, citing sources where applicable.
 * I hope you enjoy reading my code.
 I strive for concise and minimalistic code, while holding myself to a high standard of organization, efficiency, and testability.
 * Although the scope of this exercise does not require a fully polished app, I hope I've been able to showcase some of my skills, as well as the thought process behind them.
-* I've included a demo video where I screen recorded myself walking through some of the user journeys and testing authentication and network connectivity cases.
-I look forward to hearing your feedback!
+* I definitely spent more time on this project than I normally would on a take-home, but what I hope sets me apart is that I've created something that is closer to production-ready and something that can easily scale, given the foundations put in place.
+I look forward to hearing the team's feedback!

 -Benjamin Piatt